mgrider/SKHexGrid/README.md

 ## Backlog / ideas list

 * Make it clearer which configuration options are from `HexGrid` and which are unique to this project.
-  - write clear explainations for each configuration option, both in the View, and in code
+  - write clear explanations for each configuration option, both in the View, and in code
 * Make additional things configurable
-  - arbitrary coordinates for "custom" generation
+  - arbitrary coordinates for "custom" generation type
-  - the frame of the hexagon? (just padding?)
+  - the frame of the hexagon? (or just inset/padding, maybe?)
 * interaction ideas
-  - Add an option to add shapes on top of the grid
+  - Add an option to add shapes on cell tap
     - options might include: square, circle, triangle
   - add long-press gesture and associated action type enum
   - make tap-types into an array of arbitrary length
+  - add rotate gesture
+  - add menu with buttons for zoom/scroll/rotate/reset (macOS version needs this especially)
 * add concept of "cell highlight"
   - a type enum might include: border change (color and/or width), color change, some kind of overlay (maybe?)
   - add `highlightCells` case to drag type enum, tap type enums